tawk/tawk-opencart4/docker/README.md

 Destroy the container and start from scratch:
 - ```docker-compose down -v```

+## Multistore setup
+In the following steps, replace `<path>` with the your multistore path, e.g. `/second_store`

+1. Enter the console for `opencart-40` container: `docker exec -u 0 -it <container_id> bash`

+2. Add an alias for apache
+- Edit this file `/opt/bitnami/apache/conf/httpd.conf`
+- Add this line `Alias <path> /opt/bitnami/opencart/`

+3. Restart apache server `apachectl -k graceful`

+4. Add new store on Opencart: System > Settings > Add New(Store)

+5. For `Store URL` enter: `http://localhost:8080<path>/`.
+Take note the "/" at the end

+6. After saving, the new store should be accessible at the URL above.

 ## Plugin setup
 You can follow the instruction using Extension Installer in the [Opencart 3.0.x KB Article](https://help.tawk.to/article/opencart-3x);